lgp171188/launchpad/lib/lp/answers/browser/tests/views.rst

 The other user can come back and gives an answer:

-    >>> login('no-priv@canonical.com')
+    >>> login("no-priv@canonical.com")
     >>> workflow_harness.submit(
+    ...     "answer",
-    ...     'answer', {
+    ...     {
-    ...         'field.message': "New version of the firefox package are " ...             "available with SVG support enabled.
-Using apt " ...             "you should be able to upgrade."})
+    ...         "field.message": "New version of the firefox package are " ...         "available with SVG support enabled.
+Using apt " ...         "you should be able to upgrade."
+    ...     },
+    ... )
     >>> for notification in workflow_harness.request.response.notifications:
     ...     print(notification.message)
+    ...
     Thanks for your answer.

     >>> print(firefox_question.status.name)